philongbuile/C_Exercises/README.md

 # Chapter 16
 ## 16.1
-Using struct to store and compute sum of (1 meter and 50 centimeters; 1 meter and 51 centimeters)
-And using typedef with that struct:
+Using struct to store and compute sum of (1 meter and 50 centimeters; 1 meter and 51 centimeters) and using typedef for that struct
 Hint:
 ```
 struct height